dhruvvgandhi/Flutter-Api-Handling/README.md

 This Repo i used some open source API for education purpose.
 I am taking data from API and displaying data on app with responsive user interface.

-Note: All Application Ui ScreenShoot provided into OutputFile floder
+Note: All Application Ui ScreenShoot provided into OutputFile folder
       And For API , you will get that api link in importantfile.txt in all packages

 **_### Responsive Ui with API Handling_**